exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_additional_dialect_specific_behavior.md

 In our Athena example the situation is tricky.
 The documentation states that Athena itself is uses case-insensitive table names.
 On the other hand combining Athena with Apache Spark forces case-sensitive table handling.
-For now we implement the default behavior and let Exasol handle all unquoted identifiers as if they were upper case.
+For now, we implement the default behavior and let Exasol handle all unquoted identifiers as if they were upper case.

 1. First, check if the **default identifiers case handling** is suitable for your source: